d-krupke/instance_repository_backend/README.md

         ...,
         description=(
-            "The ratio of the total weight of all items to the knapsack capacity. " "Calculated as the sum of item weights divided by the knapsack capacity."
+            "The ratio of the total weight of all items to the knapsack capacity. " "Calculated as the sum of item weights divided by knapsack capacity."
         ),
     )

+    @staticmethod
+    def calculate_weight_capacity_ratio(
+        item_weights: list[NonNegativeFloat | NonNegativeInt],
+        capacity: NonNegativeFloat | NonNegativeInt,
+    ) -> PositiveFloat:
+        """Calculate the weight to capacity ratio."""
+        if capacity == 0:
+            return float(
+                "inf"
+            )  # Avoid division by zero, return infinity if capacity is zero total_weight = sum(item_weights)
+        return total_weight / capacity

-    integral: bool = Field(
+    is_integral: bool = Field(
         default=False,
-        description="Specifies if the capacity, values, and weights are integral.", )
+        description="Specifies if the capacity, values, and weights are integral. " "When set to True, all item values, weights, and the capacity must be integers, " "and validation will enforce this constraint.
+Defaults to False.", )

     # Instance data